Michaels: History

 In 1984, Michaels was first publicly traded (on NASDAQ) under parent entity The Michaels Companies, which operated 16 stores.
-Over the next decade, the company bought craft and hobby stores in local and regional markets.
+Over the next decade, the company bought craft and hobby stores in local and regional markets, including the 3-unit Helen's Arts & Crafts chain purchased from Wal-Mart in 1988.
 In 1994, Michaels Stores expanded by acquiring craft stores in the Pacific Northwest, including Treasure House Crafts, Oregon Craft & Floral Supply, and H&H Craft & Floral.
 In the Midwest and Northeast, it bought Leewards Creative Crafts, a 101-unit store chain.
 In 1995, Michaels Stores acquired Aaron Brothers Holdings, Inc., a specialty framing and art supply store.
 By 1996, Michaels' sales reached $1.24 billion with 450 stores.
 In 2006, two private equity groups, Bain Capital and the Blackstone Group, purchased Michaels Stores for $6 billion, taking it private.
 In May 2007, Martha Stewart and Michaels launched "Martha Stewart Crafts", an online resource for home "do-it-yourselfers" with how-to instructions, projects, and crafting products.
 In the fall of 2008, Michaels Stores opened its 1,000th store.
 In 2010, Michaels began a partnership with Chef Duff to feature the Duff Goldman Collection in its stores.
 The line includes baking products including fondant, sprinkle sets, color spray, cake tattoos, and color paste.

 In February 2011, Michaels and Aaron Brothers stores suffered a data compromise which affected their debit card terminals in 20 states.
 The company alerted customers who made PIN-based purchases between February 8 and May 6, 2011, that their data may have been exposed.
 A class action lawsuit was filed against Michaels in the County Court of Passaic, New Jersey over the incident.
 In March 2012, Reuters reported that JPMorgan Chase and Goldman Sachs were "the leads on what could be one of the year's largest IPOs in the retail sector", with one source saying the IPO would be registered in April.
 Reuters also reported that Michaels posted earnings before interest, income taxes, depreciation, and amortization of $661 million in 2011 and had total debt of $3.5 billion as of January 28, 2012.
 The filing, for a $500 million common stock issue, came on March 30.
 The ticker would be MIK on the NYSE.
 A report on the filing put the company's debt at $3.8 billion and said 2011 revenue was $4.2 billion and net income was $176M.
 In July, the IPO was "put on hold indefinitely" after CEO John Menzer suffered a stroke.